five3183/REGEX-notes/README.md

 Metacharacter Symbols

       ^ - First letter must match what follows the carrot

-   $ - Last letter must match what is before the money sign . - Single wild card: Matches one and only one characeter in its position
+      $ - Last letter must match what is before the money sign

+      . - Single wild card: Matches one and only one characeter in its position

-   * - Multi widl card: Matches any character(s) infinite amout of times ? - Optional character.
+      * - Multi widl card: Matches any character(s) infinite amout of times

+      ? - Optional character.
 Lists an option character

             Example: /gre?a?y/ will match gry, gray and grey will match

-   \ - Escape character.
+      \ - Escape character

       + - looks at all characters

 Brackets [] - Character sets

    brackets account for 1 character.
 It can be specific or a range.

       Example: /gr[ae]y/      will only matches gray or grey /[a-z]rey/     [Any lower case letter] + rey /[A-z a-z]rey/ [Any letter any case A-Z] + rey